GetDKAN/dkan/docs/components/periodic-updates.rst

 -------------------------

 You can find the periodic updates settings under DKAN --> Periodic Updates --> Settings (`/admin/dkan/periodic-updates`).
-The settings for this module includes:
+The settings for this module include:

   - Periodic updates state
   - Manifest for periodic updates